See http://www.nps.gov/glac/ for

 the chalet, the trail enters a burn area from 2003 and stays in

-it the rest of the way.
-At the junction, take a left (as the
+it the rest of the way (not pretty).
+At the junction, take a

-reaching the road and you can take a short down creek-side
+right before reaching the road and you can take a short down

-for a nice, well-deserved feet-soaking spot.
-There are
+creekside for a nice, well deserved feet soaking spot.
+There

 Trail Length + Elevation: